jazzyjackson/MIXINTvNegative2/readme.markdown

 The first step is to build a platform that can do all the work of your typical webserver, but has the power to change its own configuration and read its own error messages.

-But before trying to explain what a self-aware web server looks like, I want to provide a minimal configuration that is useful right away.
+But before trying to explain what a self-aware web server looks like, I want to provide a minimal configuration that is immediately useful.

-Multi-intrepreter aims to make it easy to do all the things computers are good at, from highest priority:
+Multi-intrepreter aims to make it easy to do all the things computers are good at, including:
 - Sharing files on a local network, or uploading files to a server to share online
 - Message passing between friends and co-workers
 - Modify the user interface to access and edit messages, files, and programs